Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Related Work

-\textbf{Hierarchical retrieval} Hierarchical retrieval approaches aim to balance test-time efficiency and accuracy by organizing the retrieval process into multiple stages, typically involving coarse-to-fine filtering of candidate documents.
+\textbf{Hierarchical retrieval} Hierarchical retrieval approaches are designed for text retrieval, and aim to balance test-time efficiency and accuracy by organizing the retrieval process into multiple stages, typically via coarse-to-fine filtering of candidate documents.
 Many hierarchical methods face challenges related to computational cost and performance trade-offs, and scale poorly with the size of the corpus.
-MemWalker~\cite{chen2023walking} addresses LLM context limitations by structuring long texts into a hierarchical memory tree.
-It first segments the text into chunks, summarizing each into a node, which are then recursively merged into higher-level summaries until forming a root node.
-At query time, the LLM navigates this tree interactively, using iterative prompting to locate the most relevant segments, MemWalker~\cite{chen2023walking} reframes retrieval in the context of addressing LLM context window limitations.
-It first segments long contexts into smaller chunks, summarizing each into hierarchical nodes that form a memory tree.
-At query time, the LLM traverses this tree using iterative prompting, efficiently locating the most relevant segments without exceeding its context limit.
-Raptor~\cite{sarthi2024raptor} uses a clustering algorithm to group similar documents and then applies an LLM to recursively summarize and re-embed chunks of text, constructing a tree with differing levels of summarization from the bottom up, resulting in a structured, multi-layered tree representation of the original documents.
-GraphRAG~\cite{edge2024local} uses an LLM to build a graph-based text index by first deriving an entity knowledge graph from source documents and then pregenerating community summaries for related entities.
+MemWalker~\citep{chen2023walking} segments long texts into chunks, summarizes them into nodes that are recursively merged into a hierarchical memory tree, and at query time traverses this tree via iterative prompting to stay within the LLM’s context window.
+Raptor~\citep{sarthi2024raptor} uses a clustering algorithm to group similar documents and then applies an LLM to recursively summarize and re-embed chunks of text, constructing a tree with differing levels of summarization from the bottom up, resulting in a structured, multi-layered tree representation of the original documents.
+GraphRAG~\citep{edge2024local} uses an LLM to build a graph-based text index by first deriving an entity knowledge graph from source documents and then pregenerating community summaries for related entities.
 For a given question, partial responses are generated from each community summary and combined into a final summarized response.
 While hierarchical retrieval methods improve response quality using LLMs and provides inspectable structures, they incur high computational costs and slow processing times, especially with large datasets.
 This trade-off makes them less suitable for real-time or resource-limited scenarios, emphasizing the need for more efficient solutions. \ourmodel{} overcomes these limitations by constructing and navigating a tree with no LLM calls.